 A little Thanksgiving history…

 Since 1940, the Thanksgiving holiday has been celebrated in the US on the fourth Thursday of November.
 Of course, the holiday pre-dates our current calendar designation by hundreds of years.
-The first nationwide celebration of Thanksgiving was established by our first president, George Washington when he proclaimed Thanksgiving to be, “a day of public thanksgiving and prayer to be observed by acknowledging with grateful hearts the many and signal favours of Almighty God.”
+The first nationwide celebration of Thanksgiving was established by our first president, George Washington when he proclaimed it to be, “a day of public thanksgiving and prayer to be observed by acknowledging with grateful hearts the many and signal favors of Almighty God.”